Nevada Fair Housing Act: An Overview

 The Nevada Fair Housing Act was created to protect tenants and guide landlords in Nevada on the correct housing practices.
 This regulation aims to use the renter’s financial history as a qualifier instead of their personal characteristics or background, affirmatively furthering fair housing.

-As a landlord in Nevada, you have to be well-versed with the fair housing laws to prevent issues of housing discrimination.
+In Nevada, you have to be well-versed with the fair housing laws to prevent issues of housing discrimination.
 It’s easy to unknowingly violate the state Fair Housing Laws because housing discrimination is still possible no matter how well-intended your behavior is.

 The Seven Protected Classes